Interactive control for primary actions, form submission, and inline triggers.

 Loading

-loading replaces the leading icon with a spinner, sets aria-busy, and blocks pointer events so the action cannot fire twice.
-The spinner color is picked to match the active variant and appearance.
+loading prepends a spinner before the label, sets aria-busy, and blocks pointer events so the action cannot fire twice.
+The label stays visible; the spinner color is picked to match the active variant and appearance.
+For iconOnly, the spinner replaces the icon.

 As Child